Transfer of Credit

 A maximum of 93 academic semester units of transfer credit with passing grades “C” or better (or equivalents) may be applied to the BA degree.
 A maximum of 72 educational and 6 externship credit units with passing grades “C” or better (or equivalents) can be transferred to the BS degree.
 A maximum of 9 and 18 units of graduate work with a grade of “B” or better from recognized schools may normally be accepted as transfer credits for the Master’s degrees and Doctor’s degree respectively.
 In some cases, additional graduate units may be transferred at the discretion of the Chief Academic Officer.

-Working experience or professional education can be evaluated by the Admissions and Records Office, advised by an appropriate academic consultant and may receive credit units as a part of the transfer.
+Working experience or professional education can be evaluated by the Admissions Office, advised by an appropriate academic consultant and may receive credit as a part of the transfer.
 The process may require the student’s interview.
+The DBA program doesn’t allow using working experience for transfers.

 The awarding of credits for coursework completed at any other institution is at the sole discretion of Lincoln University.
 The credits earned more than 10 years before the application to Lincoln University cannot be transferred.
 Additionally, Lincoln University does not imply, promise, or guarantee that any credits earned at the University will be transferable or accepted by any other institution.
 Students are advised that a decision on transfer of credit is at the discretion of the receiving institution.